erfinfeluzy/ocp4-notes/autoscale-on-ocp-4.md

-# Autoscale in OCP 4.4
+# Autoscale in OCP 4.x

 ## Step 1: Set resource limit on Deployment or Deployment Config
+This step is for existing service which not yet set resource limit.
-Edit deployment config yaml or deployment yaml. set this varialble
+Edit deployment config yaml or deployment yaml. set this variable
 - spec.containers[].resource.limits.cpu -> max limit
 - spec.containers[].resource.request.cpu -> initial vcpu
 ```javascript